pippinbarr/cart253-2020/topics/sound/p5-audioin.md

 ### Example

-The example here shows us perhaps the most useful idea that we can easily take from the class, which is obtaining the **amplitude** of the audio coming into the microphone.
+The example here shows us perhaps the most useful idea that we can easily take from the class, which is obtaining the **level** (volume) of the audio coming into the microphone.
 As you can see from the example, it's surprisingly simple!

 ### Description

 There are a couple of things of note in the description.
-First we see the emphasis on getting the amplitude of the sound coming from the microphone, which is good.
+First we see the emphasis on getting the level of the sound coming from the microphone, which is good.
 Second, we see that we don't **hear** the microphone input by default because it can create horrible feedback loops if you aren't using headphones.
 Third, we see that different browsers handle microphone input differently, which is always worth taking note of.

-Because the microphone is a bit of a sensitive subject, your program can't just access it immediately.
+Because the microphone is a bit of a sensitive device privacy-wise, your program can't just access it immediately.
 Instead, when you try to start access to the microphone, the user will see a message asking them whether they want to allow access.
 If they do, your program can go ahead listening to the microphone input.
 If not... sorry.

 ### Syntax